mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 * Click **请求访问免费的应用集群** to request access to a free cluster to try out Siemens Low-Code Platform.
 You will need to create an app first, see [App & Team Management](/not/a/good/url) for more information.
 * Click **注册集群** to register an existing cluster to use for deploying your app.

-{{% todo %}}Update UX descriptions and confirm flows{{% /todo %}}

-When you have one or more clusters, you can see a summary of them with all their namespaces and an indication of the namespace status and how long it has been running (Uptime).
+When you have one or more clusters, you can see a summary of them with all their namespaces and an indication of the namespace status and how long it has been running (**上线时间**).

 {{< figure src="/attachments/developerportal/deploy/tencent-deploy/cluster-overview.png" >}}

-Each cluster resource you purchase from Tencent automatically contains a number of *命名空间* and you will run your Mendix app inside one of these namespaces.
+Each cluster resource you purchase from Tencent automatically contains a number of *namespaces* and you will run your Siemens Low Code Platform app inside one of these namespaces.
 The namespaces are designed to hold separate test, acceptance, and production versions of your app so that resource sharing between the versions is minimized.

 You can also see the activities logged for all you clusters by clicking **活动** at the top of the page.
 This shows the following: